Last updated: January 2026

 Au pair jobs

-This is a classic working abroad job, and unlike working at a summer camp, you’ll likely only be looking after one or two children.
+This is a classic working abroad job, and unlike working at a summer camp, you’ll likely only be looking after one or two kids.
 Being an au pair is ideal if you want to learn a new language or brush up on your existing skills!

 How Split the Bills can help